jetbrains-academy/javascript-course/Asynchronous/Promise/task.md

 <div class="hint" title="finally">

-  Just like with the exception handling mechanism, sometimes we need to perform some actions regardless of whether an error has occurred or not.
-Such a handler for promise can be set using the `finally` method.
+  Sometimes, actions need to be performed regardless of whether a promise is resolved or rejected.
+For such scenarios, JavaScript provides the `finally` method.
   ```js
   let promise = new Promise(function (resolve, reject) {
     setTimeout(() => resolve("value"), 2000);